cortexproject/cortex/docs/arguments.md

   An active series is a series to which a sample has been written in the last `-ingester.max-chunk-idle` duration, which defaults to 5 minutes.

+- `max_global_series_per_user` / `-ingester.max-global-series-per-user`
+- `max_global_series_per_metric` / `-ingester.max-global-series-per-metric`

+   Like `max_series_per_user` and `max_series_per_metric`, but the limit is enforced across the cluster.
+Each ingester is configured with a local limit based on the replication factor, the `-distributor.shard-by-all-labels` setting and the current number of healthy ingesters, and is kept updated whenever the number of ingesters change.

+   Requires `-distributor.replication-factor` and `-distributor.shard-by-all-labels` set for the ingesters too.

 - `max_series_per_query` / `-ingester.max-series-per-query`
 - `max_samples_per_query` / `-ingester.max-samples-per-query`